13 of the World’s Smallest Dog Breeds

 Pronounced, “co-TAWN-day too-LEE-are,” the seemingly pretentious French name isn’t really befitting of its true character.
 These pups don’t need to put on airs to impress; they’re about as easy-going, lovable, affectionate, and comical as you can get.
 Known for showering kisses, clowning around, and walking on their hind legs, these fluffy white furbabies are outgoing and friendly to family and strangers alike.
 And if the Coton de Tulear couldn’t be any more perfect, according to the AKC, they rarely develop genetic health issues.

 Originally from the island of Malta, this dog is known for its glamorous, long, silky white hair and that famous top knot adorned with clips, ribbons, or bows.
-The Maltese is definitely the diva of tiny dog breeds and can be overly dependent on their pet parents, so teaching them to embrace “alone time” early on is essential.
+The Maltese is definitely the diva of small dog breeds and can be overly dependent on their pet parents, so teaching them to embrace “alone time” early on is essential.
 When you are with them, you will likely find them on your lap resting or waiting to be groomed; that glamorous look can’t happen without constant brushing.
 These are the most (and least) expensive dog breeds in the world.

 It’s hard to fathom looking at the tiny modern-day Pomeranian now, but according to Animal Planet, its ancestors were much larger and pulled sleds in Scandinavia.
 It wasn’t until the 19th century that they were bred to shrink to a lapdog size by request of Queen Victoria, who wanted a smaller version.
 (Sitting on a lap in a castle as opposed to pulling a sled in freezing cold weather probably wasn’t a bad trade-off.)
 Whether in a castle or with the common folk, these dogs work the room like they are royalty, strutting a massive ball of fluff and flashing that smiling foxy face.

 When it has the traditional show cut, the Yorkshire terrier turns heads with its long, glossy, and oh-so-flowy coat.
 But the long locks are actually hair, not fur, and if that coat is kept long, it will need daily brushing.
-But this breed doesn’t have to sport the froufrou look; in fact, the shorter cut is probably responsible for the breed being known as the “tomboy terrier,” tenacious, spunky, and curious.
+But this small dog breed doesn’t have to sport the froufrou look; in fact, the shorter cut is probably responsible for the breed being known as the “tomboy terrier,” tenacious, spunky, and curious.
 They’re well suited for canine sporting activities that showcase their speed, action, and agility traits.

 There’s no mistaking those trademark ears on the Papillon.
 Some say they offset that tiny face, but most agree that they look like butterfly wings, which is how this breed ended up with a name that means “butterfly” in French.
 Don’t mistake this dog as being uppity or uptight; it likes to cut loose and zip through an agility obstacle course and retrieve flying objects, all while displaying a cheerful, curious, and clever personality.
 Find out the most popular dog breed in every state.